wescale/k8s-advanced-training/install-your-cluster/step-2/README.md

 * How is that achieved?
 * What are the ports they exposed?

-Ask your trainer to indicate the public DNS record for the workers and try to connect to the exposed Nginx.
+Ask your trainer to indicate the public DNS record for the `lb` and try to connect to the exposed Nginx.

 ## StorageClass and provisioner